thetestspecimen/linux-notes/README.md

 ## Contributions

-If you spot anything that I have written is wrong, or could be done better then please don't hesitate to get in contact or put in a pull request.
+If you spot anything that I have written is wrong, or could be done better, then please don't hesitate to get in contact or put in a pull request.

 ## License